Owner/Speech Therapist/Certified Orofacial Myologist

-Vanessa is a South Dakota native who attended Augustana College in Sioux Falls and received her masters degree from the University Of South Dakota in 2010.
-Vanessa began her career working in skilled nursing homes in the area and then transitioned to servicing children full time.
-Her certified trainings include TalkTools Oral Placement Therapy, Level 4 Certification , PROMPT Bridging trained, feeding specific to Down syndrome, and planning and assessment of sensory motor feeding disorders.
-Vanessa has also done specialized training in Myofascial Release, Apraxia of Speech, Reflex Integration and Pediatric Dysphagia.
-In addition to these trainings Vanessa is also pursuing certification in Orofacial Myology (COMCR) and is one of 7 US TalkTools instructors.
-Vanessa is on the Board of Directors for Wonderfully Made, a Down syndrome family support organization.
+Vanessa is a South Dakota native who attended Augustana University in Sioux Falls, SD and received her masters degree from the University Of South Dakota in 2010.
+Vanessa began her career working in skilled nursing homes in South Dakota and then started her own private practice specializing in motor speech and feeding disorders in 2013.
+Her certified trainings include TalkTools Oral Placement Therapy (Level 4 Certification), PROMPT® Bridging, Tethered Oral Tissues Specialty (TOTS), and The SOS Approach to Feeding.
+Vanessa has also done specialized training in myofascial release, apraxia of speech, pediatric dysphagia and orofacial myofunctional disorders.
+In addition to these trainings Vanessa is a Certified Orofacial Myologist® through the International Association of Orofacial Myology.
+She is a TalkTools® instructor and serves on the board of directors for Wonderfully Made (a Down syndrome family support organization), the Huntington’s Disease Society of America South Dakota Chapter, and the South Dakota Speech-Language and Hearing Association.
 She lives in her hometown of Canton with her husband Ryan, their son Drake, 2 dogs, and one cat.

-Nikki received her B.A. from Augustana College in 2004 and her M.A. from the University of South Dakota in 2006.
+Nikki received her B.A. from Augustana University in 2004 and her M.A. from the University of South Dakota in 2006.
 She has spent the last 13 years working in the schools with a particular interest in early intervention and feeding disorders.
-Nikki‘s certified trainings include: Talk Tools Oral Placement Therapy and Sensory Motor Feeding Disorders.
-Nikki is currently pursuing Level 2 TalkTools certification as well as seeking further training in Orofacial Myofunctional Therapy.
+Nikki‘s certified trainings include: Talk Tools Oral Placement Therapy, Tethered Oral Tissues Specialty, and Sensory Motor Feeding Disorders.
+Nikki is Level 2 TalkTools trained and is seeking further training in Orofacial Myofunctional Therapy and PROMPT®.
 She lives in Sioux Falls with her husband, Ryan, two children, Mahlaya and Zavier, and two very, very fluffy cats!

 Jessica grew up in the Phoenix area and graduated from Arizona State University with a BS in Biology in 2005.
 She met her husband, Tim (a farm boy from Chancellor), and moved to the Sioux Falls area shortly after getting married in 2009.
 Their son, Lincoln, has Down syndrome and is the reason why Jessica is putting her management and human resources experience to use in a therapy environment.
-Jessica lives in Brandon with her husband and their three children Avalynne, Lincoln and Everett.
-Jessica is on the Board of Directors of Wonderfully Made, a Down syndrome family support organization.
-Sadly, she doesn’t have any animals and cannot be part of the pet club with the therapists.
+Jessica lives in Brandon with her husband and their children Avalynne, Lincoln, and Everett.
+Jessica also serves as a Worship Leader at Celebrate Community Church of Brandon.
+Sadly, she doesn’t have any animals so she, Jane and Laura have formed their own club.